 “The value that was added to my life by the University gave me the strength to stand up and work as a health professional and fulfil my dream.

-“I was so proud and happy on graduation day with my family and friends, to receive my degree and award.”
+my family and friends to receive my degree and award.”

 Find out about studying Nursing at the University of Tasmania here.